-Potent edibles are the thing of legend, but can there ever be such a thing as a 1000mg gummy bear?
+Edible potency is the thing of legend, but can there ever be such a thing as a 1000mg gummy bear?

 Patients can medicate with cannabis in a variety of ways.
-But it’s perhaps with edibles where we see the greatest variation in effect.
+But it’s perhaps its with the edible where we see the greatest variation in effect.
 For some, standard doses of edibles simply don’t do the trick.
 Redheads tend to fall within the disadvantages of this group.
 This could be due to a mutation in the melanocortin-1 allele that gives them a very high tolerance to THC.
 There is no hard evidence of this yet, though.

-Since the THC in edibles must be metabolized by enzymes in the liver before the effects are felt, there is more opportunity for things to go into ‘unexpected territory.’
+Since the THC in an edible must be metabolized by enzymes in the liver before the effects are felt, there is more opportunity for things to go into ‘unexpected territory.’
 There are even reports of CBD converting to THC in the stomach, an unexpected worry if you are dosing on CBD edibles.

 Furthermore, when THC passes through the liver, a great portion of it is converted to 11-hydroxy THC.
 This is a much more potent intoxicant.
 Even more precarious is that the conversion is not 1:1.
 Sometimes your body makes 300x more 11-hydroxy THC than THC!

-How much THC can you Infuse into an Edible?
+How Much THC can you Infuse into an Edible?

 Probably more than you’ll ever really need!
 But there IS a limit.
 If you start with cannabis that has THC levels of 20%, it means that one gram of flower equates to 200mg of THC.
 When infused with oil, typically infusion efficiencies come out at between 80-96% depending on the oil type and how the infusion was performed.